soyart/ssg/README.md

 ### Streaming and caching builds

-ssg-go provides 2 flavors of generating outputs, with exactly identical outputs.

-- Streaming builds (default mode for ssg-go executable)

-  In streaming builds, there're 2 main threads: one is for building the outputs, and the other is for writing the outputs.
+There're 2 main ssg threads: one is for building the outputs, and the other is the concurrent writer.

-  The main thread *sequentially* reads and sends outputs to the writer via a Go channel, which is buffered.
+The main thread *sequentially* reads and sends outputs to the writer via a buffered Go channel.

 Bufffering allows the builder thread to continue to build and send outputs to the writer until the buffer is full.

 This means that, at any point in time during a generation of any number of files with concurrency value set to 20, ssg-go will at most only hold 40 output files in memory (in the buffered channel).

 This helps reduce back pressure, and keeps memory usage low.
 The buffer size is, by default, 2x of the writer concurrency value.

-- Caching builds

-  This mode used to be default for ssg-go, but has some disadvantage - it holds everything in memory until the program exits.

-  In this mode, outputs are built sequentially and stored inside the builder until all of the inputs are consumed.

-  After that, the stored data (the whole of ssg-go outputs) gets sent to the concurrent writer.

-  This mode is useful if you are extending ssg-go and wants to use the output bytes of all output files after some operations.

 # Extending ssg-go